edmundchong/Inventor/Touchscreen arena/box walls/LED strip mount/README.md

 # LED Strips Step by Step
-- Each box contains 3 LED Strips, on the NSW walls.
+- Each box contains 3 LED Strips, on the SWE walls.
 - Each LED strip is mounted via 2 3D printed connectors (screw size?)

 ## Materials